 Development The underground work carried out for the purpose of opening up a mineral deposit and includes shaft sinking, crosscutting, drifting and raising.

-Diamond Drilling Drilling with a hollow bit with a diamond cutting rim, to produce a cylindrical core used for geological study and assays as used in mine exploration.
+for geological study and assays as used in mine exploration.

 Disseminated The distribution of mineralization usually as small grains randomly distributed throughout the rock mass.

 DMPF Declaration of Mine Project Feasibility